jstachio/kiwi/readme.md

 port.prefix=3
 ```

+After that system properties, then environment variables and then command line key values are added.

-The effective key values printed out will be:
+Ignoring environment variables and system properties our effective key values printed out will be:

 ```properties
 message=Merchandising